AntelopeIO/leap/README.md

 #### WASM Spec Tests
 The WASM spec tests verify that our WASM execution engine is compliant with the web assembly standard.
 These are very [small](https://testing.googleblog.com/2010/12/test-sizes.html), very fast unit tests.
 However, there are over a thousand of them so the suite can take a little time to run.
 These tests are extremely CPU-intensive.

-You can invoke them using `ctest` from a terminal in your Leap build directory.
+You can invoke them by running `ctest` from a terminal in your Leap build directory and specifying the following arguments:
 ```bash
 ctest -j "$(nproc)" -L wasm_spec_tests
 ```
 We have observed severe performance issues when multiple virtual machines are running this test suite on the same physical host at the same time, for example in a CICD system.
 This can be resolved by disabling hyperthreading on the host.

 #### Serial Tests
-The serial test suite consists of [medium](https://testing.googleblog.com/2010/12/test-sizes.html) component or integration tests that use specific paths, ports, rely on process names, or similar and cannot be run concurrently with other tests.
+The serial test suite consists of [medium](https://testing.googleblog.com/2010/12/test-sizes.html) component or integration tests that use specific paths, ports, rely on process names, or similar, and cannot be run concurrently with other tests.
 Serial tests can be sensitive to other software running on the same host and they may `SIGKILL` other `nodeos` processes.
 These tests take a moderate amount of time to complete, but we recommend running them.

-You can invoke them using `ctest` from a terminal in your Leap build directory.
+You can invoke them by running `ctest` from a terminal in your Leap build directory and specifying the following arguments:
 ```bash
 ctest -L "nonparallelizable_tests"
 ```